yarisvt/tyk-docs/tyk-docs/content/customise-tyk/plugins/rich-plugins/grpc/custom-auth-dot-net.md

 }
 ```

-* The `file_list` block contains the list of files to be included in the bundle. **This is not used by gRPC plugins and should be left blank**.
 * The `custom_middleware` block contains the middleware settings like the plugin driver we want to use (`driver`) and the hooks that our plugin will expose.
 We use the `auth_check` hook for this tutorial.
 For other hooks see [here](https://tyk.io/docs/customise-tyk/plugins/rich-plugins/rich-plugins-work/#coprocess-dispatcher-hooks).
 * The `name` field references the name of the function that we implement in our plugin code - `MyAuthMiddleware`.
 This will be handled by our dispatcher gRPC method (implemented in `Server.cs`).